Particle quantum states with indefinite mass and neutrino oscillations: Acknowledgments

-The author is grateful to A.B.
+Author is grateful to A.B.
 Arbuzov, A.V.
-Bolsinov, A.V.
+Bol\-sinov, A.V.
 Borisov, A.V.
 Chukhnova, A.D.
 Dolgov, D.V.~Gal'tsov, A.V.
 Kartavtsev, E.M.
 Murchikova, A.A.
-Po\-lo\-sin, A.E.
+Po\-lo\-sin, A.A.
+Slavnov, A.E.
 Shabad, I.P.
 Volobuev, and V.Ch.
-Zhukovsky for numerous consultations and fruitful discussions.
+Zhu\-kovsky for numerous consultations and fruitful discussions.